vimeo/dials/README.md

 ```

 ### Source
 Source interface is implemented by different configuration sources that populate the configuration struct.
 Dials currently supports environment variables, command line flags, and config file sources.
 When `dials.Config` function is going through the different sources to extract the values, it calls the `Value` method on each of these sources.
-This allows for the logic of the source to be encapsulated while giving the application access to the values populated by each source.
-The `dials.Config` function composes the final config struct by overlaying the values from all the different sources and accounting for the precedence order.
+This allows for the logic of the Source to be encapsulated while giving the application access to the values populated by each Source.

+### Decoder
+Decoders are modular allowing users to mix and match Decoders and Sources.
+Dials currently supports Decoders that decode different data formats (JSON, YAML, and TOML) and insert the values into the appropriate fields in the config struct.
+Decoders can be expanded from that use case and users can write their own Decoders to perform the tasks they like (more info in the section below).
+Decoder is called when the supported Source calls the `Decode` method to unmarshal the data into the config struct and returns the populated struct.
+There are two sources that the Decoders can be used with: files (including watched files) and `static.StringSource`.

+### Write your own Source and Decoder
 If you wish to define your own source, implement the `Source` interface and pass the source to the `dials.Config` function.

-#### Write your own Source

-### Decoder
-Decoder interface is implemented by different data formats to decode the data and insert the values into the appropriate fields in the config struct.
-Dials currently supports JSON, YAML, and TOML data formats.
-If you wish to decode another data format, implement the `Decoder` interface and pass the decoder to the sources that support decoding (string and file sources).
-When the `dials.Config` function calls the `Value` method for the source, the supported source will call the `Decode` method to unmarshal the data into the config struct and return the populated struct.

-### Nitty Gritty
+If you want the Source to interact with a Decoder, call `Decode` in the `Value` method of the Source.
+If you want to define your own Decoder to interact with your Source, implement the `Decoder` interface.
+Since Decoders are modular, keep the logic of Decoder encapsulated and separate from the Source.
+For example, you can have an `HTTP` Source and custom `Get` and `Post` Decoders that repeatedly make `GET` and `POST` requests.
+The user can use the HTTP Source with either one of the Get or Post decoders and potentially also use the `POST` Decoder with other Sources.

+### Putting it all together

+The `dials.Config` function first makes a deep copy of the configuration struct and makes each field a pointer (even the fields in nested structs) with special handling for structs that implement [`encoding.TextUnmarshaler`](https://golang.org/pkg/encoding/#TextUnmarshaler).
+Then it calls the `Value` method on each Source and stores the returned value.
+The final step is to to compose the final config struct by overlaying the values from all the different Sources and accounting for the precedence order.
+Since the fields are pointers, we can directly assign pointers while overlaying.
+Overlay even has safety checks for deduplicating maps sharing a backing pointer and for structs with self-referential pointers.
+So when you write your own Source, you just have to pass the Source in to the `dials.Config` function and Dials will take care of deep copying and pointerifying the struct and composing the final struct with overlay.

 ## Contributors
 Dials is a production of Vimeo's Core Services team